 High blood pressure, also called hypertension, is when the force of the blood pushing against the artery walls is too high.
-High blood pressure is a very common problem in the U.S.; the American Heart Association estimates that more than 100 million American adults have the condition.
-Hypertension is called the “silent killer,” because many people are not aware that they have it.
+High blood pressure is a very common problem in the U.S. The American Heart Association (AHA) estimates that more than half of adults in the U.S. have the condition.
+Hypertension is called the “silent killer,” because many people aren’t aware that they have it.

 If left untreated, high blood pressure can lead to: